 Dysbiosis & Gut Bacteria

 Our gut houses over 100 trillion bacteria.
-Gut bacteria fulfil a number of roles which are vital to maintaining our overall health and wellbeing.
-Our gut bacteria regulate digestion and the metabolism, extract vital nutrients from our food, and program the body’s immune system.
+Gut bacteria fulfill a number of roles which are vital to maintaining our overall health and wellbeing.
+Our gut bacteria regulate digestion and metabolism, extract vital nutrients from our food, and program the body’s immune system.
 They assist in maintaining the integrity of the gut wall, defend against pathogens and block harmful microbes from setting up camp in our digestive tract.
-Gut bacteria also produce hundreds of neurochemicals that the brain uses to regulate basic physiological processes as well as mental processes such as learning, memory and mood.”
+Gut bacteria also produce hundreds of neurochemicals that the brain uses to regulate basic physiological processes as well as mental processes such as learning, memory, and mood.”

-When the collection of bacteria in our gut live in harmony, or have a mutually beneficial relationship with our body, the good bacteria outweigh the bad, allowing our gut to function properly.
+When the collection of bacteria in our gut live in harmony or have a mutually beneficial relationship with our body, the good bacteria outweigh the bad, allowing our gut to function properly.
 This is referred to as a state of symbiosis.
 When this harmonious relationship is compromised, non-beneficial bacteria outweigh the beneficial bacteria, a state referred to as dysbiosis.
-There is growing evidence that dysbiosis is associated with the development of numerous disorders ranging from intestinal disorders (such as inflammatory bowel disease, irritable bowel syndrome and coeliac disease) to the likes of allergies, asthma, metabolic syndrome, cardiovascular disease and obesity.
+There is growing evidence that dysbiosis is associated with the development of numerous disorders ranging from intestinal disorders (such as inflammatory bowel disease, irritable bowel syndrome and coeliac disease) to the likes of allergies, asthma, metabolic syndrome, cardiovascular disease, and obesity.

 We need further testing on the connection between our bacteria and the brain (humans are after all very different from mice).
 There is also still much uncertainty surrounding the communication channels between our gut bacteria and our brain.
 Yet, it is easy to see how such results are incredibly tantalizing in the medical arena - we may be facing a future where we are able to use gut bacteria to treat psychological disorders, brain and mood dysfunction.
 Given that the dialogue between the gut and the brain is bidirectional, manipulating gut bacteria may be able to treat both the physical symptoms of intestinal aggravation as well as the psychological disorders so often present in patients suffering from irritable bowel syndrome.
 Watch this space!